Shreshtthh/LucidPay/README.md

 [![Live Demo](https://img.shields.io/badge/demo-live-brightgreen)](https://lucid-pay.vercel.app/)
 [![Watch Demo](https://img.shields.io/badge/video-youtube-red)](https://youtu.be/CuY0QMgi2tE)

+LucidPay is built on the solid foundation of the StreamPay protocol.
+While StreamPay solved the problem of continuous payments, it suffered from the 'Black Box' problem of opaque automation.
+We forked the core contracts and revolutionized the infrastructure by integrating Somnia Data Streams and Google Gemini to create the first 'Glass Box' AI payment agent

 > **Your money just woke up.** LucidPay is a real-time payment streaming protocol powered by Somnia Data Streams.
 Unlike passive streams, our on-chain AI agent actively optimizes transactions and broadcasts its decision-making process in real-time.
 Transparent, instant, and alive.

 ---